 This is an ongoing project converting a cache of old files (original ram audio files downloaded in the 1990s) to a more compatible modern format.
 The files consist of non-commercially released bootleg audience and soundboard recordings of concerts; on tour, in Las Vegas and Lake Tahoe, from 1972-1977.
-Many can be found already, complete or as part of compilations, uploaded by different users on YouTube, but I think we'll discover a few rarities as well.
-Some very high quality soundboard recordings found their way into the hands of European bootleggers, and a number concerts were unofficially released on vinyl or cassette in the 1970s and beyond.
+Many can be found already, complete or as part of compilations, uploaded by different users on YouTube, but there are a few rarities as well.
+Some very high quality soundboard recordings found their way into the hands of European bootleggers, as did some audience recordings of varying quality, and a number concerts were unofficially released on vinyl or cassette in the 1970s and beyond.

 During the final two or three years of Elvis' career, he virtually never rehearsed with his band, even when bringing in new members.
 Newly recorded material would be worked up on stage rather than in the rehearsal studio, and the set list could change on a whim.
 Sometimes this improvisation worked, sometimes it didn't, but for the most part, Elvis' charm and self deprecating good humour entranced the audiences, while the power of the big production numbers more than made up for some shambolic moments in between.